 If you live in 84116 and 84104 and haven’t switched out your old incandescent lights for energy saving LEDs, now is the time!
 Head over to any of Empower SLC’s permanent “Light Swaps” at:

 - Sorenson Unity Center: residents may bring in up to 15 inefficient light bulbs to exchange at the front desk during open facility hours: Monday – Thursday 9:00 AM- 9:00 PM; Friday 9:00 AM – 8:00 PM; Saturday 9:00 AM – 5:00 PM.

-- Utah Community Action: residents applying for HEAT assistance will have the opportunity to exchange up to 15 light bulbs during their HEAT appointment.
+- Utah Community Action's HEAT program: residents applying for HEAT assistance will have the opportunity to exchange up to 15 light bulbs during their HEAT appointment.